MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

     :::image type="content" source="media/change-prompt-output/gpt-output-json-flow.png" alt-text="Screenshot of the email body with the JSON fields.":::

+## Frequently asked questions

+### No JSON is returned in auto-detect mode

+It is possible that no JSON is returned after clicking on **Test prompt** with the auto-detect mode activated.
+It may be because the prompt instructions contradict with the system instruction of returning a JSON.
+It could be solved by changing a bit the prompt instruction and test again.

+### JSON format is not updated at prompt runtime

+The latest JSON format detected (in auto-detect mode) or the latest JSON format defined (in custom mode) will be recorded at prompt save time.
+This recorded JSON format will be applied at prompt runtime, ensuring the  consistency of the response format even when dynamic inputs to the prompt are changing.

 ## Limitations

+- JSON support is available only for Power Automate.
+We're planning JSON support for Power Apps.
 - We don't support use of the JSON field in Power Apps currently.
 - You can't modify a JSON schema.
 - We don't support defining a JSON format without field keys.<br/>